mrdulin/eSignature/packages/adobe-sign/README.md

 ## API Introduction

+Adobe Sign's REST API provides a powerful and easy way to integrate Adobe Sign functionality into your own applications.

-Developers can integrate with Adobe Sign using Adobe Sign REST API.
-In order to call the Adobe Sign APIs, you must first create an application.
+Developers can integrate with Adobe Sign using Adobe Sign REST API.In order to call the Adobe Sign APIs, you must first create an application.
-Using Adobe Sign APIs to access user data requires OAuth Tokens.

-This watermark is the result of a developer account.
-You need a trial or paid account to remove the watermark.
-You can find information on the plans here: https://acrobat.adobe.com/us/en/sign/pricing/compare-plans.html

-For integrations that need to access services or content on behalf of an organization (rather than an end user), select the Service Account integration option.
+## How to get started

+1. Obtain a unique set of credentials (an ID and a secret) for use in your application.
+Account administrators can generate these credentials through the Adobe Sign API page in the account settings.

+2. API calls require an OAuth Access Token.
+Each operation on a resource requires specific OAuth scope(s), and your application will need to request all of the needed scopes during the OAuth authorization process.

+3. Use this OAuth access token in the following REST endpoints to perform operations on behalf of the user who authorized the API access.

 ## Web Management Console